eth-brownie/brownie/docs/tests-pytest.rst

 Handling Reverted Transactions
 ==============================

 When running tests, transactions that revert raise a :func:`VirtualMachineError <brownie.exceptions.VirtualMachineError>` exception.
-To write assertions around this you can use ``brownie.reverts`` as a context manager.
+To write assertions around this you can use :func:`brownie.reverts <brownie.test.plugin.RevertContextManager>` as a context manager.
 It functions very similarly to `pytest.raises <https://docs.pytest.org/en/latest/assert.html#assertraises>`_.

 .. code-block:: python